Here's a look at who might replace Boris Johnson as UK Prime Minister

 "It can't be Jeremy.
 Labour can say he was running healthcare for six years and failed to prepare for a pandemic.
 They can say when he was culture secretary he chummed up to the Murdochs during the phone hacking scandal.
 He will get crushed," a senior Conservative source told CNN.

-Last week, the attorney general called for Johnson to quit and said that she would join a leadership race to replace him, telling ITV "it would be the greatest honor."
+Suella Braverman: The attorney general has signaled her intention to run in a future contest.
+In an interview with ITV, Suella Braverman called for Johnson to quit and said that she would join a leadership race to replace him, saying "it would be the greatest honor."

 ™ & © 2022 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.